Flaglor Scooter

 The Flaglor Scooter is an unusual light aircraft designed in the United States in the mid-1960s and marketed for homebuilding.

 Design and development

 The Scooter is a high-wing, wire-braced monoplane with the engine installed on the wing leading edge, above and in front of the pilot's seat.
-It features weled steel tube or wooden fuselage construction with fabric covering and short legged conventional landing gear.
+It features welded steel tube or wooden fuselage construction with fabric covering and short legged conventional landing gear.
 The wing uses wooden ribs and a dual spar construction with wire bracing.
 It was originally intended to be powered by a 18 hp Cushman golf buggy engine, but this was found to be inadequate and a Huggins Volkswagen automotive engine conversion was used to replace it.

 Operational history

 Demonstrated at the 1967 EAA annual fly-in at Rockford, Illinois, the design won "Outstanding Ultralight" and "Outstanding Volkswagen-powered aircraft" awards.
 Plans were put on sale shortly thereafter.